jtombo45/Learn-React-SoloLearn/Intro To React/README.md

 ```
 - We also clear the value of the text field using setPerson('') after adding a new person.

-Contact Manager - Summary
+## Contact Manager - Summary
-- Props can be used to pass down not only state, but also functions, that may manipulate the state.
+- Props can be used to pass down not only state, but also functions that may manipulate the state.